- The Healthcare Insurance Portability and Accountability Act (HIPAA) was passed in 1996. Several updates have been issued since then.

 Clients who sign up with ClinicSource are provided with an executed BAA as part of their service agreement.

-With ClinicSource, any patient records, including evaluations, can be securely emailed directly from the software.
+With ClinicSource, any patient records, including evaluations, can be securely emailed directly from the software — no PDF conversion needed.

-Without warning, the OCR could issue a HIPAA compliancy audit of your ePHI policies and protocols.
-A massive amount of data will be requested with a few days of notice.
+Without warning, the OCR could issue a HIPAA compliance audit of your ePHI policies and protocols.
+You will receive a request for a massive amount of data with a few days’ notice.
 You need to be ready, or you could face enormous financial penalties.

-Designed by therapists, ClinicSource was built from the ground up with complete auditing and reporting capabilities, so you always know who accessed what and when.
-In the event of an audit, you have access to robust reporting at the click of a button.
+Designed by therapists, ClinicSource was built from the ground up with complete audit tracking and reporting capabilities, so you always know who viewed what data and when.
+In the event of an audit, you will have access to robust reporting with just a click or two.

 The Office of the National Coordinator for Health Information Technology (ONC) Health IT Certification Program was created to review standards, implementation, and certification criteria set by the HHS secretary.

 It launched in 2010 to provide oversight and health IT developer accountability.
-The goal is to protect public health and safety while supporting providers and hospitals.
+The purpose is to protect public health and safety while supporting providers and hospitals.

-If your clinic is ever audited, the Centers for Medicare & Medicaid Services (CMS) is going to ask what software you use, and whether it is ONC certified.
-Furthermore, if you choose to pursue meaningful use incentives, ONC-certified software is required to gain any benefit from the EHR Incentive Programs.
+If your clinic is ever audited, the Centers for Medicare & Medicaid Services (CMS) is going to ask what software you use and whether it is ONC certified.
+Furthermore, if you choose to pursue meaningful use incentives, you will need ONC-certified software to benefit from the EHR Incentive Programs.